qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_road_graph.rst

 ----------------

-After plugin activation, you will see an additional panel on the left side of the main |qg| window.
+After plugin activation, you will see an additional panel on the left side of the main QGIS window.
 Now, enter some parameters into the :guilabel:`Road graph plugin settings` dialog in the :menuselection:`Vector --> Road Graph` menu (see figure_road_graph_2_).